loopbackio/loopback-connector-cloudant/README.md

 If you would like to have a `_rev` property on your model, as an end user, the onus is on you to add the property in the model definition.

+**Note:** All CRUD operations require `_rev` (except create) and __it is up to the user to specify them__.
+The connector does not handle such cases due to possibilities of race condition when two users try to update the same document.

 #### Example CRUD operations with `_rev`

 `model.json`